Red light therapy tested to stop Kids' eyesight from worsening

 Summary

-This study tests whether using a special LED red light device, along with glasses that have defocus lenses, can slow the progression of nearsightedness (myopia) in children aged 6 to 14.
-About 364 kids will be split into four groups: three groups use the red light for different lengths of time (2, 3, or 4 minutes) twice a day plus the special glasses, and one group uses only the glasses.
-The main goal is to see if the combination works better than glasses alone and to find the best treatment duration.
+This study tests if using a special LED red light device twice a day, along with glasses that have defocus lenses, can slow the progression of nearsightedness (myopia) in children aged 6 to 14.
+About 364 kids will be randomly assigned to different groups to find the best treatment duration.
+The goal is to see if the combination works better than glasses alone.

 Disclaimer